 Get Your Story Straight

-- Describe your unique professional accomplishments and the abilities that allowed you to attain them.
+• Detail your unique professional accomplishments and the abilities that facilitated your success.

-- Be prepared to briefly describe the specific performance areas where you fell short.
+• Be ready to succinctly outline the specific performance areas where you fell short.

-If you can, draw attention to aspects that are not crucial for your desired position or ones that you have strengthened since being fired.
+• If possible, emphasize aspects that are not crucial for your desired position or highlight improvements you’ve made since being terminated.

 Think about changing careers